edxml/test-corpus/README.rst

 Testing conflict handling
 ------------------------
 EDXML events can be versioned and versioned events can yield conflicts.
-These tests include events that are conflicting as well as events that are not.
+These tests include events that are conflicting (in the ``conflicting`` subdirectory) as well as events that are not (in the ``non-conflicting`` subdirectory).
 EDXML implementations must correctly identify both.